 Spring Quarter: Introduction to Memoir Writing, Seattle Central College.

-October 7, 9:15 am: Seminar Teacher: Claiming Your Voice, Writing Your Life: Tools for Memoir Writers, Write on the Sound Writers’ Conference, Edmonds, WA.
+October 7: Claiming Your Voice, Writing Your Life: Tools for Memoir Writers, Write on the Sound Conference, Edmonds, WA.

 June 17: Her Beautiful Brain: reading, Kenmore Library.

-Spring: Intro to Memoir Writing class at Seattle Central College
+Spring: Introduction to Memoir Writing class, Seattle Central College.

 April 13, Zona Intangible screening, Ethnografilm Festival, Paris